Travel guide

 Why do you need an eSIM to travel to Panama?

-International roaming from European and Latin American operators can cost you between 10 and 30 euros or dollars per day in Panama.
-A local eSIM gives you data at local prices, without absurd daily limits and with 4G or 5G speeds where the network allows it.
+International roaming from European and Latin American operators usually skyrockets as soon as you step foot in Panama: high daily rates, ridiculously low data limits, or both at the same time.
+Always check the current price with your operator before you leave, because it changes constantly.
+A local eSIM gives you data at a local price, without absurd daily limits and with 4G or 5G speeds where the network allows.

 The difference between using roaming and a PuraSim eSIM is huge: